 Most of the time a homeowner wants their downspouts ran underground because the 4 Ft. aluminum extension keeps blowing off into the neighbors’ yard or the lawn equipment keeps crushing the aluminum extension.
 The extensions can create ice on walkways and driveways.
 They also can be a liability by being a trip hazard in some incidents.
-But what is most important in having the downspouts ran underground is to take the roof water and directing it as far away from the home as possible.
+But what is most important in having the downspouts ran underground is to take the roof water and directing it as far away from the home as possible, to protect your home’s foundation.

 Over the past 30 years I’ve seen both homeowners and contractors use a wide variety of materials to move roof water away from the home.
 All the hard pipe cracks or splits in Michigan’s harsh winter climate.
 For burying downspouts in Michigan, solid corrugated is the best option.
 It’s flexible and can be ran in one piece.
 Do not use perforated pipe for the downspouts.
 It defeats the purpose.
 Water leaches through perforated pipe allowing the storm water run-off to soak into the soil next to the homes foundation.